lexedata/lexedata/Manual/Manual.md

 order to exit Python type `quit()`.

 3. Install the lexedata package.
-In your terminal window type `pip lexedata`.
+In your terminal window type `pip install lexedata`.
 <!---NCP: is this still the case for the new releases? --->
 This will install lexedata and all its dependencies on your computer and make it automatically updatable every time you pull a new version of the Lexedata